postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 warning: false
 ---

 The Postman CLI is a secure command-line companion for Postman.
-The Postman CLI is similar to Newman, but the Postman CLI is secured and supported by Postman.
+It is secured and supported by Postman.
 The Postman CLI enables you to:

 * Run a collection with its collection ID or path.
 * Send run results to Postman by default.